Crewneck and Espadrilles

 Paris features a temperate maritime climate where temperatures range from 38°F in winter to 79°F in summer, requiring a wardrobe of polished, high-quality basics.
 Locals prioritize a 'less is more' aesthetic with tailored separates that handle the city's humidity and unpredictable rain showers.
 From the steep inclines of Montmartre to the sandy gravel paths of the Tuileries, versatile layers and sensible but elegant footwear are essential for any visit.

-Based on 79°F and thunderstorm
+Based on 79°F and clear sky

 top / Short-Sleeve Top